There's a bunch of Mayberry happenings to report. We'll start with upcoming events.

 **** Mayberry on the Web ****

-This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with able assistance from Keith "Col. Harvey" Brown.
-You can check it out and sign up for free at: http://imayberrycommunity.com.
+This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with big help from Keith "Col. Harvey" Brown.
+You can check out the fun and sign up for free at: http://imayberrycommunity.com.

 The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.

 Two Chairs, No Waiting is our weekly podcast of TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
 It's hosted by Allan Newsome.
 Most weeks also include a Mayberry History Lesson from special correspondent Randy Turner.